Effective generation for foliated surfaces: results and applications: Adjoint MMP

 \section{Adjoint MMP}

-Let $X$ be a smooth surface and $\cal F$ a foliation with simple singularities.
-Under this assumtpion, it is known that we may run either one of a $K_X$-MMP or a $K_{\cal F}$-MMP starting at $X$, or at $(X, \cal F)$, respectively.
-The goal of this section is to show that we may alos run a $K_{(X, \cal F, \Delta), \epsilon}$-MMP for $\epsilon>0$ sufficiently small.
-We will show, moreover, that the singularities which arise in this MMP are relatively mild, cf. Theorem~\ref{thm_adj_mmp} and Corollary~\ref{cor_bounded_sing}.
+Let $X$ be a smooth projective surface and $\cal F$ a foliation with reduced singularities.
+Under this assumption, it is known that we may run either one of a $K_X$-MMP or a $K_{\cal F}$-MMP starting at $X$, or at $(X, \cal F)$, respectively.
+The goal of this section is to show that we may also run a $K_{(X, \cal F, \Delta), \epsilon}$-MMP for $\epsilon>0$ sufficiently small, see Theorem~\ref{thm_adj_mmp}.
+We will show, moreover, that the singularities that arise in the run of such MMP are relatively mild, cf. Corollary~\ref{cor_bounded_sing}.

-\subsection{Running the $(X, \cal F, \Delta)$-MMP}
+\subsection{Running the $K_{(X, \cal F, \Delta), \epsilon}$-MMP}